14 (part II) MOC points in medical knowledge in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program

 - Participants will apply the WHO stepladder to cancer pain management

-- Participants will be able to discuss the close connection between the presence of chronic pain depression and analgesic responses
+- Participants will be able to discuss pain management in the face of organ failure, addiction

 - Facial Paralysis and Bell's Palsy